Skyrmion Tubes in achiral nematic liquid crystals: Acknowledgments

 \section{Acknowledgments}

 GDM is supported by the Dipartimento di Matematica e Fisica "E. De Giorgi", University of Salento through the grant {\it Studio analitico di configurazioni spazialmente localizzate in materia condensata e materia nucleare}.
 LM has been partially supported by INFN IS-MMNLP.
 CN has been supported by the INFN grant 19292/2017 (MMNLP) {\it Integrable Models and Their Applications to Classical and Quantum Problems} and by the Olle Engkvist foundation, Grant No 204-0185.
-VT is partially supported by Italian Ministry of Education, University and Research MIUR.
+VT is partially supported by he Ministry for Education, University and Research - MIUR, Italy.